Indian Wells: Andy Murray, Carlos Alcaraz, Iga Swiatek and Elena Rybakina in action at the unofficial fifth major

 "He's a huge hitter of the ball from both sides of the court, one of the most relentless, power hitters, and you leave anything short on the court he's going to punish, so a really good test for me."

-Emma Raducanu moved into the second round with victory in straight sets over Rebeka Masarova.
+Emma Raducanu moved into the second round with victory in straight-sets over Rebeka Masarova on Thursday.

 The 21-year-old, given a wild card at this tournament, set up a meeting with Ukraine's Dayana Yastremska as she got past Spanish qualifier Masarova 6-2 6-3.